Yashi-9/Hardware-Sales-Insights/README.md

  - **Insights:**
+1. Overall Sales Trends

+   Strong Overall Sales: Total sales show a positive trend across the year, peaking in January, July, and notably in October & November indicating seasonal or campaign-driven uplift.

+   Significant Drop in September: A sharp decline in sales, possibly due to supply chain issues or demand fluctuation.

+   Volatile Growth: Month-over-month % fluctuates considerably.

+    Roughly 17.7% of products account for ~80% of revenue.

+3. Channel Performance:

+ Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.

+ E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year  suggesting increased online engagement or effective digital campaigns.

+🎯 Target Gap Analysis
 Monthly Target: ₹90M

- 1. Overall Sales Trends:

- Strong Overall Sales: Total sales show a generally positive trend throughout the year, with peaks in January, July, and particularly in October and November.
- Significant Drop in September: There's a notable dip in overall sales in September.
- Recovery in Q4: Sales rebound strongly in the last quarter (October-December).
+Performance: Missed in multiple months.

 Cumulative Shortfall: Approx. ₹8M – Indicates missed opportunities or forecasting issues.
- Performance: Missed in multiple months.

- 2. Channel Performance:

- Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.
- E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year.

- 3. Sales MoM % (Red Line): Shows significant volatility.
-There were substantial month-over-month growth periods (e.g., January, July, October) and significant declines (e.g., February, March, September).
-The highest MoM growth was in October.

- 4. Specific Observations:
+3. Specific Observations:

  January Surge: All three channels and all three MoM% KPIs show strong positive performance in January.
  September & feb Slump: September experienced a significant downturn across bricks & motor Stores 27.5%, same with feb 16.7% and a sharp negative swing in all MoM% KPIs.